yasufum/spp-tmp/docs/spp_vf/how_to_use.md

 SPP primary reserves and manages resources for secondary processes.
 You have to run it before secondaries.

+SPP primary has two kinds of options, dpdk and spp.
+Option of dpdk is before `--`, option of spp is after `--`.

+Option of dpdk are refer to [dpdk documentation](http://dpdk.org/doc/guides/linux_gsg/build_sample_apps.html#running-a-sample-application).

 Options of spp primary are
   * -p : port mask
   * -n : number of rings